ThronesCon: Australia Gets A Dedicated ‘Game Of Thrones’ Convention, But Who Are The Guests?

 “We’re going to have a replica of the Iron Throne which people can have photographs taken on.
 It’s a 600kg handmade replica – very difficult to move!
 It looks intimidating.”

 Tickets for ThronesCon start from $50 (AUD) for standard admission tickets known as a Squire level Day Pass.
-Fans can also book a 2-day Lord or Lady ticket which will gain Australian Game of Thrones fans entry to ThronesCon for both days the convention is running.
+Fans can also book a two-day Lord or Lady ticket which will gain Australian Game of Thrones fans entry to ThronesCon for both days the convention is running.
 However, for dedicated fans, VIP tickets are available for $550 (AUD).
 This ticket allows entry to both days of ThronesCon as well as a free photograph and autograph with each Game of Thrones guest.
 VIP attendees will also be able to attend an exclusive King’s Feast buffet dinner and drinks with the celebrity guests from Game of Thrones.
 Additional perks include priority queuing, ThronesCon t-shirt, VIP lanyard, and carry bag.

 Dedicated Game of Thrones fans will also be able to purchase tickets to a Water Dance class.